Big-Bee-Network/bigbee-globi-reporting/README.md

 For archived reports from Big Bee project reports see

 ## Creating a new archived report
+0. Update elton to get the most recent version
 1. Make a list of GloBI/Elton index configurations species interaction datasets. (e.g., see https://raw.githubusercontent.com/globalbioticinteractions/globalbioticinteractions.github.io/master/_data/bigbee.tsv)

 Example: